AjayMT/crunch/README.md

 └── stats
 ```

-Each file in the `heap` directory stores the contents of a single allocation -- only un-freed allocations are recorded. `report.html` reports all of the information recorded by crunch.
+Each file in the `heap` directory stores the contents of a single allocation remaining on the heap. `report.html` reports all of the information recorded by crunch.

 **Example usage:**